proplot-dev/proplot/docs/why.rst

 * Users who make plots nearly every day.

 ProPlot's core mission is to
-provide users with a smoother plotting experience.
+provide heavy users of matplotlib with a smoother plotting experience.
-We do this by expanding upon the object-oriented API.
+We do this by expanding upon the object-oriented matplotlib API.
 ProPlot makes changes that would be hard to justify or difficult to incorporate into matplotlib itself, owing to design choices and backwards compatibility considerations.